How to Deal with Sweating in Humidity this Summer

 Health Concerns Associated with Humidity

-Our body’s struggle to cool us down in humid weather can have other effects on our health beyond the discomfort of feeling hot and sweaty.
+Our body’s struggle to cool down in humid weather can have other effects on our health beyond discomfort.
 The more our core temperature rises, the harder our bodies work to reduce it, which can lead to overheating.
 This results in a loss of water, salt, and chemicals.
-This can manifest as heat exhaustion or even heatstroke as dehydration and chemical imbalances take hold.
+It can manifest as heat exhaustion or heatstroke as dehydration and chemical imbalances take hold.

 Ways to Deal with Excessive Sweating in Humidity